solliancenet/data-ai-partner-bootcamp/day-04/challenges.md

 ### Technical details

 Sales data is currently being inserted into the SQL pool.
-About 57% of the data is already in the internal tables of the SQL Pool.
-This roughly covers Jan 2014 to April 2017.
+The current data covers Jan 2017 to April 2017.
 The remainder of the data is in external CSV and Parquet files.

 One of WWI's large LOB systems had a major outage during the month of May 2017.
 Data was exported using an alternative approach and is available in CSV files.
 Starting June 2017, data is available as Parquet files.